-The Normal Recovery and Healing period for dental implants is usually 5-7 days when any symptoms at all should reduce to minimal to no pain at all.
-Normal people can return to work right away provided they have not been sedated for implants.
+The usual recovery period for dental implants is usually 5-7 days when any symptoms at all should reduce to minimal or no pain at all.
+Normally people can return to work right away provided they have not been sedated for implants.
 There are many patients who never experience any pain.
 Dental implant surgery itself causes very little trauma and normally minimal if any pain with one reason being there are very few nerves in jaw bone.
 During the first 1-2 days after dental implant Surgery, there may be some dull achy pain with some occasional throbbing controlled by prescription medication.
 3-5 days after an Implant procedure, you should feel mild to moderate soreness and maybe a very small amount of aching at night time.
 This is the absolute worst case scenario.
 If there is any more pain than what is described above, you should call your implant dentist.

-Dental implant surgery by itself is usually not painful at all, but implant surgery can often be done at the same time as many other procedures (for example, extractions and bone grafts).
+Dental implant surgery by itself is usually not painful at all.
+Implant surgery is often done at the same time as many other procedures (for example, extractions and bone grafts).
 Many of these other procedures can have different healing times and may themselves cause additional soreness, inflammation and pain.
 PRF is a technique that accelerates implant recovery and reduces pain and swelling.